abduljaleel/workshop-appflow-athena-quicksight/README.md

 Deploy to Production succeeded
 ```

-Note: As the format of the messages to be consistent, copy paste the messages to the channel.
+Note: As the format of the messages to be consistent, paste (as text) above messages to the #general channel.

 ![image](images/slack-messages.png)